 Perhaps the most essential lesson to pull from this guide overall is that while it’s necessary to invest in pet business insurance, it doesn’t mean you stop being careful.
 You’re still significantly better off if you never need to use it.
 Insurance is the best resource to have but never actually need to use.

-Other examples of this would be requiring defensive driving training for any staff members transporting pets, ensuring all groomers have completed training, and even teaching basic best practices on preventing the transmission of disease between animals.
+Other examples of this include requiring defensive driving training for any staff members transporting pets, ensuring all groomers have completed training, and teaching basic best practices on preventing the transmission of disease between animals.
 Not only will all of this training lessen your risk, but you can also communicate it to potential clients to assure them about your practices.

 How can you use pet care software in tandem with pet business insurance?